jhu-ip/cs220-f24/assign/hw5_upd.md

 Level 4: TOM'S minished at.
 Tom stopped in then!
 Tom, it himself been seen a man ice
 ```

 As you can see from this example, newlines are an expected part of the output (as long as your source text also contains newlines, of course).
-Thus, to help make the boundaries between each level analysis clear, your program should print a line with three tilde (`~`) characters between each different line of output text.
+Thus, to help make the boundaries between each level analysis clear, your program should print a line with three tilde (`~`) characters between each different level of output text.

 ## Hints and Suggestions